 Luxembourg Listing Agent Banque Internationale à Luxembourg S.A.

-Withholding Taxes and Additional Amounts

-Subject to certain exceptions, Mexico will make all payments on the notes without withholding or deducting any Mexican taxes.
+Withholding Taxes and Additional Amounts Subject to certain exceptions, Mexico will make all payments on the notes without withholding or deducting any Mexican taxes.
 For further information, see "Description of the Securities-Additional Amounts" in the accompanying prospectus and this prospectus supplement.

-Taxation Payments of principal or interest under the notes made to holders of such notes that are non-resident of Mexico for tax purposes will not be subject to Mexican withholding taxes.

-Further Issues Mexico may from time to time, without the consent of holders of the notes, create and issue notes having the same terms and conditions as the notes offered pursuant to this prospectus supplement in all respects, except for the issue date, issue price and, if applicable, the first payment of interest thereon.
-If issued pursuant to a "qualified reopening" of the original series, otherwise treated as part of the same "issue" of debt instruments as the original series or issued with no more than a de minimis amount of original issue discount, in each case for U.S. federal income tax purposes, such additional notes may have the same ISIN numbers and common codes as the notes offered pursuant to this prospectus supplement and may be consolidated with, and form a single series with, any other outstanding notes of this series.

-Payment of Principal and Interest

-Principal of and interest on the notes, except as described below, will be payable by Mexico to the Paying Agent in euros.
-Holders of the notes will not have the option to elect to receive payments in U.S. dollars.
+Taxation Payments of principal or interest under the 2034 notes and the 2052 notes made to holders of such notes that are non-resident of Mexico for tax purposes will not be subject to Mexican withholding taxes.
+Further Issues Mexico may from time to time, without the consent of holders of the 2034 notes or the 2052 notes, as the case may be, create and issue notes of such series having the same terms and conditions as the applicable series of notes offered pursuant to this prospectus supplement in all respects, except for the issue date, issue price and, if applicable, the first payment of interest thereon.
+If issued pursuant to a "qualified reopening" of the original series, otherwise treated as part of the same "issue" of debt instruments as the original series or issued with no more than a de minimis amount of original issue discount, in each case for U.S. federal income tax purposes, such additional notes may have the same ISIN numbers, CUSIP numbers and common codes as the 2034 notes or 2052 notes, as applicable, offered pursuant to this prospectus supplement and may be consolidated with, and form a single series with, any other outstanding notes of such series.
+Payment of Principal and Interest Principal of and interest on the notes will be payable by Mexico to the Principal Paying Agent in U.S. dollars.
+Governing Law New York; provided , however , that all matters governing Mexico's authorization and execution of the indenture and the notes will be governed by and construed in accordance with the laws of Mexico.

-If Mexico determines that euros are not available for making payments on the notes due to the imposition of exchange controls or other circumstances beyond Mexico's control, then payments on the notes shall be made in U.S. dollars until Mexico determines that euros are again available for making these payments.
-In these circumstances, U.S. dollar payments in respect of the notes will be made at a rate determined by the exchange rate agent in accordance with the Exchange Rate Agency Agreement between Mexico and the exchange rate agent.
-Any payment made under such circumstances in U.S. dollars will not constitute an Event of Default under the notes.

-Governing Law

-New York; provided, however, that all matters governing Mexico's authorization and execution of the indenture and the notes will be governed by and construed in accordance with the law of Mexico.
 Notwithstanding any authorization or any reserved matter modification, all matters related to the consent of holders and to modifications of the indenture or the notes will always be governed by and construed in accordance with the law of the State of New York.

-Additional Provisions

-The notes contain provisions regarding future modifications to their terms that differ from those applicable to Mexico's outstanding public external indebtedness issued prior to November 10, 2014.
+Additional Provisions The notes contain provisions regarding future modifications to their terms that differ from those applicable to Mexico's outstanding public external indebtedness issued prior to November 10, 2014.
 Those provisions are described beginning on page 15 of the accompanying prospectus dated September 25, 2020.

-Stabilization
+Conflicts of Interest As described in "Use of Proceeds," some of the net proceeds of this offering may be used to fund our purchase of certain outstanding notes of Mexico from time to time.
+An affiliate of BofA Securities, Inc. may be a holder of certain of the outstanding notes of Mexico as set forth in the Offer to Purchase and may receive 5% or more of the proceeds from this offering.
+Because of the manner in which the net proceeds are being used, this offering will be conducted in accordance with Financial Industry Regulatory Authority ("FINRA") Rule 5121.

+Stabilization.....

-In connection with the issuance of the notes, the underwriters or any person acting for the underwriters may over-allot or effect transactions with a view to supporting the market price of notes at a level higher than that which might otherwise prevail for a limited period after the issue date.
+In connection with the issuance of both series of notes, the underwriters or any person acting for the underwriters may over-allot or effect transactions with a view to supporting the market price of notes at a level higher than that which might otherwise prevail for a limited period after the issue date.
 However, there is no obligation of any of the underwriters or any agent of the underwriters to do this.
 Any such stabilizing, if commenced, may be discontinued at any time and must be brought to an end after a limited period.